| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 columns of U or V are not included.
 This behavior may be

-modified by using the full option, as described below.
+modified by using the full

 The argument opts is an options table; it may contain the members

-novectors and full.
+.
 (The values of these members are

 irrelevant; only their existence is signficant.)
 If opts contains

-the member novectors, then only the singular values are computed.
+, then only the singular values are computed.

-If opts contains only the member full, then the full
+If opts contains only the member full

 singular vectors are computed.

-The results of svd are returned in a table.
+are returned in a table.
 The member

-sigma contains the vector of singular values, sorted in
+contains the vector of singular values, sorted in

 decreasing order.
-Unless the novectors option is specified, the
+Unless the novectors

-members U and V contain the corresponding left and right
+contain the corresponding left and right

 singular vectors.